nutanix/libvfio-user/docs/spdk.md

     migrate -d tcp:<destination host IP address>:4444

-Migration should happen almost instantaneously, there's no message to show that migation finished neither in the source nor on the destination hosts.
+Migration should happen almost instantaneously, there's no message to show that migration finished neither in the source nor on the destination hosts.
 Simply hitting ENTER at the destination is enough to tell that migration finished.

 Finally, type `q` in the source QEMU monitor to exit source QEMU.